James Bertram (Carnegie secretary): Libraries, the example of Iowa

-The Carnegie Libraries in Iowa Project notes that Bertram was empowered by Andrew Carnegie to carry on negotiations, answer questions, and oversee contractual arrangements.
-The Carnegie Libraries in Iowa Project further asserts that Bertram, and not Carnegie, was the one who established the eligibility requirements for a community to receive funding.
-While he did not exhibit much of a fluid or articulate communication style -- leaving his letters, notes, responses, etc. more confused and misinformed than enlightened by his instructions, Bertram considered the power Carnegie entrusted to him as a kind of sacred trust demanding his protection.
-Therefore, Bertram established the primary requirements that the community population should be sufficiently large to support the library.
-He also determined, as time went on, that beautiful architectural enhancements that adorned the library buildings – domes, marble staircases, statues -- had to be eliminated in order to cut down on costs and to improve the libraries functionality and working space for library services.
+In the opinion of the Carnegie Libraries in Iowa Project, Bertram was not a good communicator, but he took his responsibilities very seriously.
+Bertram determined, as time went on, that beautiful architectural enhancements that adorned the library buildings (domes, marble staircases, statues) had to be eliminated in order to cut down on costs and to improve library functionality and working space for library services.
 He began a campaign of informing inquiring groups with pamphlets on the need for practicality of design so that the grant amount would cover the construction costs to make it ready for immediate occupancy and fulfillment of its purpose.
 Bertram's rigorous guardianship of the Carnegie trust had the immediate effect he desired; however, it also caused substantial difficulties for some Iowa communities seeking to build libraries with Carnegie funding.
-It was these stipulations that Alice S. Tyler quietly but strongly objected to during her time as Secretary, seeking to have them removed and encouraging Iowa communities to pursue local financial support and reject the Carnegie funds.
+Alice S. Tyler, secretary of the Iowa Library Commission from its inception in 1900 until 1913, objected to Bertram's stipulations, and would have preferred Iowans to pursue other sources of financial support, rejecting Carnegie funds.